 Commission staff, working with the Chesapeake Stormwater Network, has developed a draft stormwater guidance manual, entitled Environmental Site Design for the Maryland Critical Area.
 The manual provides an overview of stormwater treatment in the Critical Area and how ESD standards have been integrated into the design of stormwater management plans.
 It also includes step-by-step instructions for using the Stormwater Spreadsheet Tool, guidance for optimizing pollutant removal in the Critical Area, and Frequently Asked Questions (FAQs) about compliance with the pollutant reduction requirement in the Critical Area.

 Draft ESD Spreadsheet

-The spreadsheet is currently in draft form.
-The Commission staff is testing, and refining the spreadsheet, and is seeking feedback on its accuracy and ease of use.
+Commission staff is seeking feedback on its accuracy and ease of use of the spreadsheet.
 We are requesting designers, engineers, and plan reviewers to test this spreadsheet over the coming months and to send feedback to either Nick Kelly (firstname.lastname@example.org) or LeeAnne Chandler (email@example.com).